 If your recycling is picked up monthly, do yourself a favour and rinse out food containers, bottles or jars before you add them to your recycling bin.
 This will reduce the smell and limit pests attracted by the leftover food smells in your bins.

-The kitchen or garage are normally the most common areas to keep your recycling bins, but for convenience’s sake, would it make sense for you to have a paper recycling bin in the hallway for you to add junk mail to as soon as it lands through the letterbox?
+The kitchen or garage is normally the most common areas to keep your recycling bins, but for convenience’s sake, would it make sense for you to have a paper recycling bin in the hallway for you to add junk mail too as soon as it lands through the letterbox?

 when it comes to recycling.
 One of the best recycling tips we could offer you is to download the Bin-ovation app for your phone.

 Crush, squish, stomp on, tear up and make smaller anything you can to fit more into your recycling bin – the more space you save, the more recycling you can fit in.

 As they say, so for an easier life when it comes to recycling, these waste prevention tips will really help you get to grips with what you’re buying, what you’re using and what you’re throwing away.